- About Us

 First Night Spotlight

-Townsquare Media, UM Productions, the Flagship Program, and KPAX have teamed up with the Arts Missoula to bring you the 13th annual First Night Spotlight contest.
+Missoula Broadcasting Co., ASUM, and the Flagship Program have teamed up with the Arts Missoula to bring you the 14th annual First Night Spotlight contest.
 Now a staple of the First Night Missoula experience, First Night Spotlight is a singing competition open to local area high school students.
 Preliminary rounds take place in early December.
 Contestants are evaluated by our esteemed panel of judges on voice quality, song choice, stage presence, audience engagement, dramatization/choreography, and costume choice.
 The final round takes place at 8:30 pm on New Year’s Eve at the height of First Night Missoula in the Dennison Theatre on the University of Montana campus.

 Performance Hints & Tips